 Homemade Breakfast Sausage Patties - Love sausage but trying to eat healthier?
 Ground pork and a short list of spices create a healthy alternative to sausage that can be used in so many ways.

 Love sausage but trying to eat healthier?
-Ground pork and a short list of spices create a healthy alternative that tastes just like sausage and can be used in so many ways.
+Ground pork, turkey, or chicken plus a short list of spices create a healthy alternative that tastes just like sausage and can be used in so many ways.

 We’ve all heard the claims that processed meat isn’t good for us.